 Personal affairs and family traumas never affected Winston Churchill’s politics—his sense of duty.
 Despite his perennial concerns over Randolph, nothing diverted him from his responsibility to the nation.
-(See also “Consistency in Politics.”)
+(See his essay “Consistency in Politics.”)

 In 1935, when Randolph disrupted his plans and ran in Wavertree, Winston was annoyed, then hopeful, then frustrated.
 The very same year found him encouraging Gandhi after passage of the India Act.
 Simultaneously he was seeking the truth about German rearmament.
-No sooner had Randolph stormed out of Chartwell after an argument than Winston would welcome mysterious Britons and Germans, secretly advising him on Hitler’s war plans.
-In 1936, setting Randolph worries aside, his father took the lead in defending Edward VIII in the Abdication crisis—a waste of time that temporarily damaged his cause.
+No sooner had Randolph stormed out of Chartwell after an argument, than Winston would welcome shadowy Britons and Germans, secretly advising him on Hitler’s war plans.
+In 1936, setting Randolph-worries aside, his father took the lead in defending Edward VIII in the Abdication crisis—a waste of time that temporarily damaged his cause.

 Today—when they’re not covering up some scandal—politicians let their family affairs all hang out, like special pleading or virtue-signaling.
 Not the Churchills.